20 books that are essential reading this Pride Month | CNN Underscored

 ‘Boy Erased’ by Garrard Conley (starting at $4.99; amazon.com)

-The basis for the Nicole Kidman-Russell Crowe movie of the same name, Conley’s 2016 bestselling memoir follows the life of the son of a Baptist preacher living in rural Arkansas who is conflicted about his sexuality.
+The basis for the Nicole Kidman/Russell Crowe movie of the same name, Conley’s 2016 bestselling memoir follows the life of the son of a Baptist preacher living in rural Arkansas who is conflicted about his sexuality.
 After being outed to his parents at 19, Conley was forced to attend a conversion therapy program or lose his family and friends.
 It’s a brave account of faith, love and identity that will keep you engaged from beginning to end.

 Music writer and biographer Bullock’s encyclopedic look at LGBTQ musicians covers everyone from Ma Rainey to Little Richard to Dusty Springfield to Freddie Mercury to Boy George to, of course, the Thin White Duke himself.